 Puzzle’s tools for analyzing burn and runway

-Puzzle has created a set of tools for founders to quickly calculate and confidently understand the components of burn.
+Puzzle team members have created a set of tools for startup founders to calculate and confidently understand the components of burn quickly.
 Since burn and runway are not in financial statements, we reduce the headache of pulling together various sources into spreadsheets by showing the components of burn in a single view.

 The Burn & Runway metric cards

 At the top of the Puzzle Dashboard are cards that display key recent metrics.

 The Burn card shows net burn in the default view with bank burn as an option in the expanded view.
 For both types of burn, you can toggle between the previous month burn and the 3 month average burn.